virtualfuzz/tricky-20/README.md

 GITHUB_CLIENT_SECRET= # github client secret from your github oauth DATABASE_URL= # the database url, postgresql is recommanded
 ```

+Then, install the project dependencies though `deno install`

+Setup the database by running `deno task drizzle-kit generate` and
+`deno task drizzle-kit migrate`

 For development, simply run `deno task dev`.